 Facility Rental

-The Rosslyn Farms Community Center has reopened and is available to rent with some COVID-19 restrictions and requirements.
-The Calvert Room (upstairs) is a large meeting/party room with a full kitchen, and the auditorium/gymnasium (downstairs) is each available individually or together.
+The Rosslyn Farms Community Center has two spaces available to rent.
+The Calvert Room (upstairs) is a large meeting/party room that is handicapped accessible with a full kitchen.
+The auditorium/gymnasium is downstairs.
+You can rent either room individually or the entire building.
+The space includes tables and chairs.
 Renters are responsible for setup, teardown, and clean-up.
-Contact Isabel Ford to rent or for more information.
+Contact Isabel Ford for more information or to make a reservation.

 Rental Fees